Meet Your Coach

 Kristy Sarausky, M. Ed, RCP

-Like many under-supported and high-functioning women, Kristy turned to alcohol to cope with the stress of life, with grief and anxiety.
+Like many under-supported and high-functioning women, I turned to alcohol to cope with the stress of life, with grief and anxiety.

-Alcohol helped her cope with issues she didn’t want to address.
+Alcohol helped me cope with issues I didn’t want (or know how) to address.
 And it worked really well - until it didn’t.
-Deep shame, brutal hangovers and an existential crisis of “is this it? is this my life??” caused her to realize that she was the creator of (and answer to) her problems.
-When she started taking radical responsibility for her life and started digging deep into the roots of her need to escape…her whole life shifted.
-It is now her privilege to share her lived experience and help others do the same through coaching + mentorship.
+Deep shame, brutal hangovers and an existential crisis of “is this it? is this my life??” caused me to realize that I was the creator of (and answer to) my problems.
+When I started taking radical responsibility for my life and started compassionately exploring my need to escape…my whole life shifted.
+It’s now my privilege to help others become emotionally and physically sober and walk with them as they create lives they no longer want to escape from.

-Kristy got sober in 2019 after an unrequited love affair with alcohol and received her recovery coach training from the Connecticut Community for Addictions and Recovery in the fall of 2021.
-She also holds a BA from Dalhousie University and M.Ed in Adult Education from Mount Saint Vincent University.
+I got sober in 2019 after an unrequited love affair with alcohol and received my recovery coach training from the Connecticut Community for Addictions and Recovery in the fall of 2021.
+I also hold a BA from Dalhousie University and M.Ed in Adult Education from Mount Saint Vincent University.